-Of course, when choosing this dog, there are a few important nuances to keep in mind.
+Of course, when choosing this dog, there are a few critical nuances to remember.

 Keep reading to learn more about Australian Shepherds.

-This breed was created for work on farms, which is why it is ideally suited to life in the countryside.
+This breed was created for farm work, so it is ideally suited to life in the countryside.
 Due to their original mission, the dogs are hardy.
-They can run for about 40 miles per day, despite their relatively small size.
+Despite their relatively small size, they can run for about 40 miles per day,

 And, despite the name, the dogs don’t come from Australia.
-According to official information, the bred started in the 19th century on American ranches.
+According to official information, the breed started in the 19th century on American ranches.

 Australian Shepherd health issues

-In general, Aussies are quite healthy.
-There are a few breed-relevant health issues; however, that future owners should bear in mind.
+In general, Aussies are pretty healthy.
+However, there are a few breed-relevant health issues that future owners should bear in mind.

-Aussies have double coats, which makes them water-resistant.
-The hair is medium in length and curly or wavy.
-The bred sheds, so, be prepared to clean up a lot of hair and brush your dog often.
-While some experts say you can get by with weekly brushing, daily brushing will help remove loose hair and reduce your amount of clean up work.
+While some experts say you can get by with weekly brushing, daily brushing will help remove loose hair and reduce your amount of clean-up work.

 Australian Shepherd breed characteristics

-The range of color in this breed is diverse.
-Puppies can be born in a variety of colors and have different patterns of spots and markings.
-The most recognized colors are the following: red, black, and merle (it can be blue or red/liver).
+The range of colors in this breed is diverse.
+Puppies can be born in various colors and have different spots and marking patterns.
+The most recognized colors are red, black, and merle (it can be blue or red/liver).
 Many dogs may have different combinations of white or copper marks on various parts of their bodies.

 Aussies’ range of eye colors is also diverse.
 As a rule, they have blue or brown eyes in different shades of these two colors.
-However, these dogs are often heterochromatic, which means that they may have two different colored eyes.
+However, these dogs are often heterochromatic, meaning they may have two different colored eyes.

 As for their tails, most Aussies are born with long tails, although some dogs happen to have a naturally-bobbed tail instead.

-Aussies have a reputation for being highly energetic, which is why they are known to require a great deal of attention, exercise, and space.
+Aussies have a reputation for being highly energetic, which is why they require a great deal of attention, exercise, and space.
 These dogs enjoy mental and physical activity in any form.
 Thus, they are often good learners.
 They don’t typically adapt well to living in an apartment.

 On the contrary, most are very friendly to children.
 Sometimes, however, they may be too hyperactive for kids and can inadvertently knock them over.
-Untrained or improperly trained Aussies also may nip at the heels or feet of kids in an attempt to control or herd them.
+Untrained or improperly trained Aussies also may nip at the heels or feet of kids to control or herd them.

-Australian Shepherds are intelligent and thus, highly trainable.
+Australian Shepherds are intelligent and,d thus, highly trainable.
 They love being around people.

 With proper training, socialization, and care, the dogs will become thoughtful, intelligent companions.

 This breed also is very versatile.
 If trained well, it can perform different jobs.
-This is the main reason why many people choose this breed to work with livestock.
+This is why many people choose this breed to work with livestock.

 Aussies make the best companions for active people because of their high energy levels.
-They require a minimum 30-60 minutes of exercise and two to three hours of play and attention in order to vent their natural energy.
+They require a minimum of 30-60 minutes of exercise and two to three hours of play and attention to vent their natural energy.

-If you are too busy or inactive, an Australian Shepherd may not be the right option for you.
-When these dogs don’t get enough attention, play, and exercise to vent their energy, they may get bored and even become destructive!
+If you are too busy or inactive, an Australian Shepherd may not be the right option.
+When these dogs don’t get enough attention, play, and exercise to vent their energy, they may get bored and become destructive!

-Since it is a very thoughtful breed, they can quickly come up with their games that often include lots of running at top speeds and thus, turning the house upside down.
+Since it is a very thoughtful breed, they can quickly come up with games that often include lots of running at top speeds, thus, turning the house upside down.

 Where to get an Aussie?